typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ## Step 2: Configuring Typesense

-If your Typesense instance is already running and connected to the internet, proceed to the _Setup API Keys_ section.
-This guide refers to the Docker section of [Typesense's installation documentation](https://Typesense.org/docs/guide/install-Typesense.html#option-1-Typesense-cloud) with some modifications.
+If your Typesense instance is already running and connected to the internet, skip to the _Setup API Keys_ section.
+This guide refers to the Docker portion of [Typesense's installation documentation](https://Typesense.org/docs/guide/install-Typesense.html#option-1-Typesense-cloud) with some modifications.

 ### Install with Docker